PlaceOS/drivers/drivers/place/booking_check_in_helper_readme.md

 * StaffAPI - for peoples names
 * Mailer - for querying the host if they will be using the room
 * (some sensor driver for Booking driver to obtain presence state from)

+Note:: to avoid having to add Mailer and StaffAPI to each system you can define a `mailer_system` setting.
+This will delegate to that system for StaffAPI and Mailers.

 ## Usage